 (2) Overview of the Compensation System

-In principle, compensation is paid with a combination of monthly compensation (comprising fixed compensation and individual performance compensation), bonuses for directors and executive officers (performance-linked bonuses), and stock compensation (share delivery trust).
+In principle, compensation is paid with a combination of monthly compensation, director and executive officer bonuses, and stock compensation (RS Trust).

 (3) Indicators (KPIs) Concerning Performance-Linked Compensation